IU5HKU/ESP8266_JQuery_Example/README.md

 //******************************************************
 ```

-and the Server side counterpart handler:
+...and the Server side counterpart handler:

 ```javascript
 //***********************************************************